The Addams Family (2019 film): Plot

-As Cousin Itt arrives at the Addams household, Wednesday and Parker discover a secret room under Parker's house revealing that Margaux has planted hidden cameras in every house she designed in town.
+As Cousin Itt arrives at the Addams household, Wednesday and Parker discover a secret room under Parker's house and that Margaux has planted hidden cameras in every house she designed in town.
 Margaux catches the two and locks them in the attic, but Wednesday breaks them out.
 Margaux rallies the townsfolk to attack the mansion just as the entire Addams clan arrive for Pugsley's Mazurka.

 During the Mazurka, Pugsley fails in front of the whole family, but Gomez admits he forgot to let him be who he is.
 The mob arrives flinging boulders, severely damaging the mansion and trapping the family inside.
 Pugsley uses his love of bombs and destruction to defend his family and manages to destroy the mob's trebuchet.
 Wednesday and Parker join in and help everyone out of the wreckage safely with help of the living tree Ichabod.

-As Margaux tries to take control once more, her treachery is revealed by Parker.
-Assimilation's civilians see that the Addamses are not monsters, but a family, as Wednesday and Parker states that everyone is weird in their own unique way, revealing also Margaux's spying on the civilians, who are violated upon hearing this.
-Margaux's agent Glenn carries a message from the network stating that her show is now cancelled for her crimes thanks to Parker exposing her mother's true nature by live-streaming her tirade against the civilians with her phone.
+Assimilation's civilians realize that the Addamses are not monsters, but a family, as Wednesday and Parker state that everyone is weird in their own unique way, revealing also Margaux's spying on the civilians, who are violated upon hearing this.
+Margaux gets her comeuppance when her true nature is then exposed during a subsequent tirade against the civilians — demanding they do as she says or be kicked out of town — thanks to Parker live-streaming it on her phone, after which Margaux's agent Glenn informs her their network has cancelled her show because of the bad publicity.
 As Fester comes up with a compromise for Margaux, Assimilation's civilians offer to make amends with the Addamses.

 After they work together to rebuild the mansion, the Addams family and Assimilation's civilians live in peace.
-Margaux becomes Fester's business partner, selling homes to the other members of the Addams clan, and Pugsley completes his Mazurka.
+Margaux becomes Fester's business partner, selling homes to the other members of the Addams clan, and Pugsley is hailed as an Addams for his defending of the clan.